Oxsomi/core3/docs/graphics_api.md

   ```

   - Prints all relevant information about the device.
 If printCapabilities is on it will also show extensions and supported data types.

+- `supportsFormat(ETextureFormat format)`

+  - Checks if the format is supported for use as a texture by the current device.

+- `supportsFormatVertexAttribute(ETextureFormat format)`

+  - Checks if the format is supported for use as a vertex attribute.

+- `supportsDepthStencilFormat(EDepthStencilFormat format)`

+  - Checks if the depth stencil format is supported for use by the current device.

 ### Used functions and obtained